ashdavies/talks/whats-new-in-firebase/index.md

 ```

 ^
-- One of the most important things to remember about Firebase is how to structure your data.
+- One of the most important things to remember about Firebase is how to structure your data
-- The Firebase Realtime Database does not offer a feasible environment for relational data,
+- The Firebase Realtime Database does not offer a feasible environment for relational data
-- so as a result you must de-normalize your data structure.
+- Data must be de-normalized
-- All Firebase Realtime Database data is structured as a Json tree of key, value parameters.
+- Data is structured as a Json tree of key, value parameters
-- It's recommended to use uuid as keys rather than using arrays since these are easier to use when calling `setValue` on your data.
+- Use uuid as keys rather than using arrays since these are easier to use when calling `setValue` on your data

 ---